 As we walked on, I shared this realization with the three men.
 They nodded their heads, also in realization.
 We walked on in silence for some time afterward, absorbing what had just happened.
 It was a very special moment for us on the Camino.

-By the time you reach the Casa Fernanda you have logged about 20 kilometerers into your day seventeen on the central route of Portuguese Way, not quite 2/3 of the day's walk.
-After the Casa Fernanda, the Camino turns through the vineyards, and climbs up to the second alto, or high point, through beautiful countryside as you will see below.
+After the Casa Fernanda, the Camino turns through the vineyards, and climbs up to the second alto, or high point, in about another 3.5 kilometers, through beautiful countryside as you will see below.

 We set off, the three guys and I on easy pavement, followed by dirt road, starting to gain in elevation as we walked toward the next town of Vitorino de Piães.
-Along the way, there are two more establisments to spend the night, the Estabulo de Valinhas and the Casa na Quinta de Valinhas.
+Along the way, in about one more kilometer, there are two establishments to spend the night, the Estabulo de Valinhas, highly recommended by other pilgrims, and the Casa na Quinta de Valinhas.
 Consult the map to find their location if you need.

 After about 2.0 kilometers from the Casa Fernanda, as we walked through Vitorino de Piães, the cruzeiro below appeared, in front of the Igreja de Vitorino de Piães.

-In one kilometer after the church in Vitorino de Piães, the road ends by a guesthouse called the Moradia Ponte de Lima.
-The Camino turns left here and onto a short section of ancient road, shown below.
-The road climbs as it follows a stream that is lined with Calla lillies.
+In one kilometer after the church in Vitorino de Piães, the road ends and the Camino turns left here and onto a short, 200 meter section of ancient road, shown below.
+The road climbs as it follows a stream that is lined with Calla lilies.
 I wished this wonderful historic section would have been longer!

-Then it is back onto the N204 again for a few steps, Here we passed by the sign letting us know we had just entered the municipality of Facha.
+Then it is back onto the N204 again for about 1/4 kilometer, where we passed by the sign letting us know we had just entered the municipality of Facha.
 From here, the municipality was giving us a kilometer countdown to Ponte de Lima.
-It is also about here, that the final and second high point of the day is reached.
+It is also along this road that the final and second high point of the day is reached, at about 23.3 kilometers total into the day.

 Just after the welcome to Facha sign on the N204, the Camino turns westward at this sign, below onto a dirt road.
 It is all downhill from here!